AMOHA-98/blogxyz/_posts/2025-07-20-cross-functional-data-science.md

 ## Technical Architecture and Azure Integration

 My role expanded considerably during the continuation phase of my internship, where I took full ownership of Kelpi's data architecture, engineering, and system design.
-This involved extensive hands-on experience with Azure cloud services, PostgreSQL databases, and substantial Python programming to construct custom ETL pipelines tailored specifically for Kelpi's business needs.
+This involved extensive hands-on experience with Azure, PostgreSQL databases, and substantial Python programming to construct custom ETL pipelines tailored specifically for Kelpi's business needs.

 One of my core achievements was creating an adaptable architecture that avoided locking Kelpi into a single database provider.
 The monitoring and logging systems I implemented significantly improved both reliability and transparency of the data management process.
 When researchers questioned data discrepancies, I could provide clear, traceable explanations that built trust in the system.

-The infrastructure we built has set Kelpi up effectively to integrate machine learning into their workflows.
+The infrastructure I built has set Kelpi up effectively to integrate machine learning into their workflows.
 Centralizing data into a single, well-managed repository provides a strong foundation for predictive modeling and experimentation.
 Looking forward, there's tremendous potential for embedding machine learning directly within their experimentation pipelines, moving beyond external analytical providers to develop in-house expertise.

 ## Bridging Two Worlds